dperepadya/ASPWebAPITemplate/README.md

 # ASPWebAPITemplate

-ASPWebAPITemplate ASPWebAPITemplate is a template for quickly developing REST APIs with ASP.NET.
+ASPWebAPITemplate is a template for quickly developing REST APIs with ASP.NET.
 It’s built for managing simple To Do tasks but can easily be extended for other purposes.

 ## Features